yuanchen8911/prime_motion_picture/README.md

-Takes an image and finds a prime that looks like that image
+Takes an image and finds a prime that looks like that image.

 To use it